 For More Information

-If you have questions about Christmas decorations for pets or general questions about pet care, you can contact Kara Jenkins, Owner of TLC Pet Sitter.
+If you have questions about the hazards of Christmas decorations for pets or general questions about pet care, you can contact Kara Jenkins, Owner of TLC Pet Sitter.
 We are also available by email at firstname.lastname@example.org.

-With the holidays rapidly approaching, you may be doing a lot of menu planning.
+With less than a week to go until it’s officially the holiday season, you may be doing a lot of menu planning.
 Many of the holidays have traditions surrounding food, and none more so than Thanksgiving.
 You may be already aware that there are many foods unsafe for your pet.
 However, this list will show you that it is possible to prepare holiday food for pets that is delicious and safe for them.